exyte/ReadabilityKit/README.md

 ReadabilityKit helps you to extract a relevant preview (title, description, image and video) from the URL.

-The extraction goal is to try and get the best extraction from the article for servicing applications that need to show a preview of a web URL along with an image.
-Comparison with other libraries available [here](https://github.com/exyte/ReadabilityKit#comparison-with-other-libraries) and why you should use ReadabilityKit instead of SwiftLinkPreview [here](https://github.com/exyte/ReadabilityKit#readabilitykit-vs-swiftlinkpreview).
+The goal is to try and get the best extraction from the article for servicing applications that need to show a preview of a web URL along with an image.
+Comparison with other extraction libraries available [here](https://github.com/exyte/ReadabilityKit#comparison-with-other-libraries).
+Comparison with another iOS extraction library  ([SwiftLinkPreview](https://github.com/LeonardoCardoso/SwiftLinkPreview)) available [here](https://github.com/exyte/ReadabilityKit#readabilitykit-vs-swiftlinkpreview).

 Inspired by [snacktory](https://github.com/karussell/snacktory) and [newspaper](https://github.com/codelucas/newspaper).